PERSPECTIVES | BACK

 GCP prepares students to be informed, compassionate, and capable global citizens through a program of specialized coursework, foreign-language study, and cultural-immersion experiences.

-During the summer between their junior and senior years, GCP students earn college credits in a four-week study-abroad program that includes coursework in the language and history of their host country, as well as an internship related to their academic track of choice.
-Study-abroad options include Guayaquil, Ecuador; Burgos, Spain; Beijing, China; and many other cities around the world.
+During the summer between the GCP participants’ junior and senior years, they have the opportunity to utilize their language skills while they earn up to 9 college credits in a six-week study-abroad program that includes coursework in the language and history of their host country, an interdisciplinary global perspectives course that draws on social science, geography, and STEM subject areas to help them develop cultural knowledge and the skills needed to analyze and think critically about international issues.
+Additionally, students will complete an internship, or a course related to their chosen academic track.
+Study-abroad options include: Guayaquil, Ecuador; Burgos, Spain; Edinburgh, Scotland; Bangkok, Thailand; Nairobi, Kenya; and many other cities around the world.

 GCP seniors can participate in Model United Nations (MUN) simulations, which develop leadership skills and teach students how the UN functions, including the procedures and processes it uses to make decisions.